EdisonLeeeee/GraphGallery/README.md

 <img src=./graphgallery.svg width = "800" height = "300" alt="GraphGallery" align=center>

-A gallery of state-of-the-arts graph neural networks..
+A gallery of state-of-the-arts graph neural networks.
 Implemented with Tensorflow 2.x.

 This repo aims to achieve 4 goals:
 + Similar (or higher) performance with the corresponding papers